 The first step in planning for your loved one’s home care needs is to determine if he or she has a long-term care insurance plan.

-Since individuals who require non-medical home care are not sick in the traditional sense, traditional health insurance, Medicare and Medicaid do not provide for their needs.
+Since individuals who require non-medical home care are not sick in the traditional sense, health insurance, and Medicare do not provide for their needs.

 Having a long-term care insurance policy in place prior to any major changes in the health and mobility of your loved one guarantees that they will have complete home care coverage assistance available if and when they need it.
-Ellie Home Caring accepts Long Term Care Insurance: Worker’s Compensation monies and VA Aid and Attendance Benefits.
+However, some Long Term Care policies are difficult to understand and the process for activation is cumbersome, which is why we have a dedicated staff member that specializes in advocating on your behalf to ensure the process is simple and consistent.

-The Veteran Affairs Aid & Attendance Pension program offers families and individuals an additional method of meeting or reducing vital home care costs.
-For qualifying service members and their spouses, the A&A Pension provides up to $1,704 per month to a veteran, $1,094 per month to a surviving spouse or $2,020 per month to a couple.*
+The Veteran Affairs Aid & Attendance Pension program offers qualifying service members and their spouses an additional method of meeting or reducing vital home care costs.

 Whether or not you or your family member qualifies for the A&A program, the VA allows households to deduct the annual cost of paying for in-home care when calculating their regular pension benefit.
 This annual cost is then used to calculate the benefit based on a new “countable income” and allows families earning more than the pension benefit to receive a disability income from VA.
 This income can be a welcomed supplement for families struggling to provide home-based eldercare for their loved ones.

 In addition to researching all of the options above, be sure to look into some of the many non-profit assistance programs available nationally and in your region.
-There are also a number of state-based programs that may provide financial assistance to cover all or some of the costs of home care.
+There are also a number of county-wide Council on Aging programs that may provide financial assistance to cover all or some of the costs of home care.